tomgoeck/Ultracode/README.md

 ⸻

-Ultraagent — Autonomous engineering, grounded in systems, not prompts.
+Ultracode — Autonomous engineering, grounded in systems, not prompts.